When is Upstart Crow Christmas special release date? Cast, plot and when it's on TV

 When is the Upstart Crow Christmas special on TV?

-It hasn’t been confirmed when the Upstart Crow Christmas special will screen on BBC Two this Christmas, but previous festive specials have aired on Christmas Day in 2017, 2018 and 2019.
+The Upstart Crow Christmas special will screen on at 9pm on Monday, 21st December on BBC Two.
+Previous festive specials have aired on Christmas Day in 2017, 2018 and 2019.

 We will update as soon as the BBC’s Christmas schedule is confirmed.